 One of the best places to visit in October in Europe is Lugano, in the Southern part of Switzerland.

-Located in the Italian-speaking canton of Ticino, bordering Italy, this beautiful city is the 9th largest one in Switzerland and the one destination in Europe with the largest Italian speaking population outside of Italy.
+Located in the Italian-speaking canton of Ticino, bordering Italy.
+This beautiful city is the 9th largest one in Switzerland.

-Plitvice Lakes National Park (Croatia) – Best Fall hikes
+Plitvice Lakes National Park (Croatia) – The Best Fall Hikes

 Plitvice Lakes is Croatia‘s best-known Park and listed by UNESCO as a World Heritage site.